 Related Sites at Karrmann Library/ Other UW Campuses

-- Subject Guide to the University of Wisconsin Digital Collections Suggested collections and resources that document women or women's issues, with an emphasis on Wisconsin.
+- The Gender and Women's Studies Collection of the University of Wisconsin Digital Collections Suggested collections and resources that document women or women's issues, with an emphasis on Wisconsin.

 - UW System Women’s Studies Consortium An archival community of reports, conference brochures, newsletters, periodicals minutes, syllabi, photographs, and other materials in order to document, preserve and share the historical history of UW System Women's Studies.
 Hosted by MINDS@UW